lajtomekadimon/desktop-distros-config/README.md

 # desktop-distros-config
 My personal configuration for some GNU/Linux desktop distros.
+Please don't use it as it is, since it's designed for my personal case.

-Fedora is my main distro at the moment, so other distro files may be outdated.
+Debian is my main distro at the moment, so other distro files may be outdated.

 After running every command, I should configure: